The Goldring Center for Culinary Medicine at Tulane University is the first dedicated teaching kitchen to be implemented at a medical school.

 Our adult and child community cooking classes are in full swing, taught by Chef Leah, a graduate of Johnson & Wales College of Culinary Arts with a BS in Culinary Nutrition.

 Medical students volunteer at these classes and teach participants cooking techniques as well as nutrition and general tips on healthier eating.
-In addition, students participate in community events including health fairs with such partnering organizations as the American Diabetes Association.
-During these events, nutrition information is provided, food demonstrations often performed and counseling is offered.
-Body Mass Index, blood pressure and blood glucose readings are often available as well from future medical and culinary professionals.
+In addition, students participate in community events, including health fairs with such partnering organizations as the American Diabetes Association.
+During these events, future medical and culinary professionals provide nutrition information, perform food demonstrations, and offer counseling.
+Body Mass Index, blood pressure and blood glucose readings are often available as well.